Snorfield/The-Library-Of-Shaders/docs/PostProcessing/index.md

-# Post Processing Shaders
+# Post-Processing Shaders

-Post processing shaders are exactly what they sound like.
+Post-processing shaders are exactly what they sound like.
 These shaders run after (post-) initial processing happens.
 Instead of affecting how objects are drawn, they can apply final visual effects before the user sees the frame.

-Post processing effects can include:
+Post-processing effects can include:

 - [Bloom](Bloom.md)
 - [Chromatic Aberration](ChromaticAbberation.md)